worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 });
 ```

 Here we're making the player invulnerable and then using a `wait` callback to make them vulnerable again after a given number of seconds, similar to what we did for the laser timeout.
-We're also making sure the player is visible by setting [`player.hidden`](https://kaboomjs.com/#add) to false, because the way we're going to indicate the player's invulnerability is by having their ship flash rapidly, by adding the following `loop` timer just below the above code:
+We're also making sure the player is visible by setting [`player.hidden`](https://kaboomjs.com/#add) to false, because the way we're going to indicate the player's invulnerability is by having their ship flash rapidly.
+Add the following `loop` timer just below the above code:

 ```javascript
 loop(0.1, () => {